technicalagilecoach/SudokuSolver/Notes.md

   - should be helpful
   - can be activated on demand (impact on solver performance)
   - tradeoff with different diagnostic levels
+- in InputSolver.RunSolver all puzzles are run through the solver before any output is written
+  - consider calling solver and writing output puzzle after puzzle
+- parallel execution when many puzzles are processed
+- perform pruning etc. only based on actually changed cells

 ## Done
 - removed deprecated code for naked and hidden pairs